 As always, we recommend that you remain vigilant and review your account statements and credit reports regularly, and report any concerning transactions to your financial services provider.

-We encourage you to contact our call center with any questions and to enroll in free identity protection services by calling 1-833-903-3648 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-Representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is June 3, 2021.
+We encourage you to contact IDX with any questions and to enroll in identity protection services we are providing at no cost to you by calling [TFN] or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
+IDX representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
+Please note the deadline to enroll is [Enrollment Deadline].

-Again, at this time, there is no evidence that your information has been misused.
-However, we encourage you to take full advantage of this service offering.
-Our representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+We encourage you to take full advantage of this service offering.
+IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.